top of page

 O-1B

 This visa classification is for individual artists of extraordinary ability who demonstrate sustained national or international acclaim and a high level of achievement in their field.
 Evidence must be submitted proving the artist's leading roles in successful productions, engagements with prominent organizations, international critical acclaim, and significant recognition of achievements in their field.
+A bright distinction is made by USCIS between artistic/musical talent and significant achievements and recognition, the latter being their primary focus.
 This visa classification can be obtained for up to 3 years if contracts have been procured and significant gaps between engagements do not exist.

 P-1

-This visa classification is for internationally-recognized entertainment groups (US based groups employing foreign guest artists) having a high level of achievement, skill, and recognition in more than one country.
+This visa classification is for internationally-recognized entertainment groups (and US based groups employing foreign guest artists who are not soloists) having a high level of achievement, skill, and recognition in more than one country.
 Additionally, it must be demonstrated that least 75% of the members have had a sustained and significant relationship with the group for at least 1 year.
 This visa classification can be obtained for up to 1 year and artists may only perform with the approved ensemble while in the US on that visa. â€‹Please note that only 25 members may be included on each petition, so that multiple petitions--and therefore multiple application fees--may be required.

 P-3